-The Regulatory Milestones will be payable in shares of the Company's Common Stock, with the number of shares of the Company's Common Stock to be issued in connection with each milestone amount, if any, are dependent on the share price at the time of achievement.
-The number of any shares issued in consideration for the IND Milestone Consideration Amount will be determined based on lower of (A) the average of the closing prices of our Common Stock as reported on the Nasdaq Global Market for the twenty (20) consecutive trading days prior to the IND Reference Date or (B) \$2.95.
-The value of any shares issued in consideration for the Phase 2 Milestone Consideration Amount shall be determined based the lower of (A) on the average of the closing trading prices of our Common Stock as reported on the Nasdaq Global Market for the twenty (20) consecutive trading days immediately preceding the date of the occurrence of the Phase 2 Milestone Event or (B) \$3.54.
+The Regulatory Milestones were payable in shares of the Company's common stock, with the number of shares of the Company's common stock issued in connection with each milestone amount, if any, dependent on the share price at the time of achievement.
+The number of shares issued in consideration for the IND Milestone Consideration Amount was determined based on the lower of (A) the average of the closing prices of the Company's common stock as reported on the Nasdaq Global Market for the twenty (20) consecutive trading days prior to the IND Reference Date or (B) \$2.95.
+The number of shares issued in consideration for the Phase 2 Milestone Consideration Amount was determined based on the lower of (A) the average of the closing trading prices of the Company's common stock as reported on the Nasdaq

+Global Market for the twenty (20) consecutive trading days immediately preceding the date of the occurrence of the Phase 2 Milestone Event or (B) \$3.54.

-The future contingent payments related to the Regulatory Milestones are stock-based payments accounted for under FASB Accounting Standards Codification Topic 480, Distinguishing Liabilities From Equity ("ASC 480").
-Such stock-based payments are subject to a lock-up whereby 50% of the shares are released at 3 months and 50% are released at 6 months.
+The contingent payments related to the Regulatory Milestones were stock-based payments accounted for under FASB Accounting Standards Codification Topic 480, Distinguishing Liabilities From Equity ("ASC 480").
+Such stock-based payments are subject to a lock-up whereby 50% of the shares are released at 3 months following issuance and 50% are released at 6 months following issuance.
 The future contingent payments related to the Sales Milestones are predominately cash-based payments accounted for under FASB Accounting Standards Codification Topic 450, Contingencies.
-Accordingly, the Company will recognize the Sales Milestones when the contingency is probable and the amount is reasonably estimated.
+Accordingly, the Company will recognize the Sales Milestones when the contingency is probable and the amount can be reasonably estimated.

 On November 3, 2020, the Company received acknowledgement from the Australian Government Department of Health on the Company's submitted clinical trial notification ("CTN") which triggered the obligation to settle the IND Milestone payment to the former owners.
-As a result, on November 19, 2020, the Company issued 1,694,906 shares of its Common Stock valued at \$9.57 per share for the amount value of \$13.6 million to the former Spitfire stockholders.
+As a result, on November 19, 2020, the Company issued 1,694,906 shares of its common stock valued at \$9.57 per share for the amount value of \$13.6 million to the former Spitfire stockholders.
 Pursuant to the Spitfire Merger Agreement, the Company issued the shares within sixty days of the submission of the CTN, which was October 29, 2020.
 From September 30, 2020 through November 19, 2020, the date of issuance, the Company recognized a decrease in the fair value of the IND Milestone payment of \$5.4 million to research and development expense and reclassified the balance in the contingent consideration liability associated with the fair value of the IND Milestone payment to equity in the Company's consolidated balance sheet.
-No Regulatory Milestones were achieved during the three months ended March 31, 2022.
-The Phase 2 Milestone was met on April 26, 2022.
-See Note 17 for further details.